 Who Does Altitude Sickness Affect?

 Anyone can feel the effects of altitude sickness, regardless of their fitness level.
 The only exceptions are people who are native to areas of high altitude.
-These people have been shown to have larger lung capacities as well as a higher efficiency of oxygen transport throughout body tissues.
+These people have been shown to have larger lung capacities as well as higher efficiency of oxygen transport throughout body tissues.
 This remains true both at rest and throughout physical activity.

 Those who haven’t lived their whole lives above 8000 feet are all equally as susceptible to the effects of altitude sickness.
 In minor cases, the symptoms may include headache, dizziness, lethargy, nausea, and trouble sleeping.
 These symptoms can appear anywhere between 6 and 48 hours after ascending over 8000 feet.
 In more severe cases of altitude sickness, fluid can build up in the lungs or brain and can be life-threatening.
 Symptoms of more severe forms of altitude sickness include loss of coordination and a severe headache.
 They also include tightness in the chest, confusion, shortness of breath even at rest, a cough that produces a frothy substance and the inability to walk.

-Your chances of getting altitude sickness depend on a variety of factors.
+Your chances of getting altitude sickness depends on a variety of factors.
 These include how quickly you ascend, what the altitude is where you sleep, and the altitude where you generally reside.
 If you feel as though you are experiencing symptoms of altitude sickness, you should aim to decrease your altitude as quickly as possible.
 Seek medical assistance if your symptoms get worse.